 Dr. Joseph DePietro earned his medical degree from Jefferson Medical College at Thomas Jefferson University, then went on to complete his residency in Otolaryngology - Head and Neck Surgery at Boston University Medical Center.
 He subsequently completed his fellowship in Laryngology at the University of California San Francisco under the esteemed Laryngologist Mark Courey, M.D., who is now Chief of the Division of Laryngology at Mt.
 Sinai Hospital in New York.
-Dr. DePietro specializes in treatment of adult and pediatric voice and swallowing disorders, in addition to providing patients with care for general ear, nose and throat diseases.
+Dr. DePietro specializes in treatment of adult voice and swallowing disorders, in addition to providing patients with care for general ear, nose and throat diseases.

 Dr. DePietro has conducted and presented research throughout his career.
 He brings many clinical and academic accolades to the table.